-The age-adjusted mortality rate for prostate cancer is statistically higher (more deaths) in Maine than in the U.S. As with most types of cancer, prostate cancer is more common as people age.
+As with most types of cancer, prostate cancer is more common as people age.
 In Maine, the rate of new cases rises dramatically after age 60.

-Within Maine, the incidence rate is significantly lower in both Cumberland and Sagadahoc Counties than the rest of the state.
-Aroostook County has a significantly higher rate of prostate cancer.
-(See Data Tables, page 42, for 95% confidence intervals.)
+Within Maine, the incidence rate is significantly higher in Androscoggin County than the rest of the state.
+(See Incidence Rates, page 43, for 95% confidence intervals.)